Mini Roos (U6-U12) - Pine Hills FC

 NOTE: This is an additional skills session and is not to replace weekly team training.

-For more information or to register for the PHFC Skills Academy, go here.
+For more information or to register for the PHFC Skills Academy for this term, go here.

 U6-U12 Playing Format and Rules